berti92/mega_calendar/README.md

 First release in master: You can use it, but i would tweak something in the next time.

+1.1.0: Fixed a few bugs, added widget to MyPage

 ## License

 MIT License